Patrick-orz/LoveRecord/README.md

 ## Source

 This template is designed by [Creative Tim](https://www.creative-tim.com).
 You can find more information in [Soft UI Design System Pro](https://themes.getbootstrap.com/product/soft-ui-design-system-pro/)

-## My CSDN

-❤️ Here is my CSDN blog! [https://blog.csdn.net/IYXUAN](https://blog.csdn.net/IYXUAN)

----

-Wish you and your loved one happiness!